nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-01-31-the-tfs-automation-platform-is-dead-long-live-the-tfplugable/index.md

 ---
 title: The TFS Automation Platform is dead, long live the TfPlugable
-description: "Discover the TfPlugable, a revolutionary solution for TFS automation.
-Simplify deployment and management of extensions with our innovative platform!"
+description: Discover the TfPlugable, a revolutionary solution for TFS automation.
+Simplify deployment and management of extensions with our innovative platform!
 date: 2013-01-31
 creator: Martin Hinshelwood
 id: "9229"